 How are nasal cavity and paranasal sinus cancers diagnosed?

 Nasal cavity and paranasal sinus cancers are usually found because of signs or symptoms a person is having.
-If cancer is suspected, tests will be needed to confirm the diagnosis.
+The doctor will take a history and examine the patient.
+If cancer is suspected, the patient will be referred to a specialist and tests will be done to confirm the diagnosis.

 Medical history and physical exam

 When your doctor takes your medical history, you will be asked a series of questions about your symptoms and possible risk factors.
 A physical exam will provide other information about signs of nasal cavity and paranasal sinus cancer and other health problems.

 During your physical exam, your doctor will pay special attention to the areas of your nose and sinuses that are causing symptoms.
 He or she will also pay attention to areas of numbness or pain, swelling and firmness in areas of the face or lymph nodes in the neck, changes in the symmetry of your eyes and face, visual changes, and any other problems you may be having.

 Your doctor may also examine the nasal cavity with a headlight or even look inside your nose with a special instrument called a nasal endoscope (a thin tube designed to allow the doctor to see into the nasal passages).

 If your doctor suspects you might have cancer of the nasal cavity or paranasal sinuses, you will be referred to an otolaryngologist (a doctor who specializes in diseases of the ear, nose, and throat; also known as an ENT doctor), who will more thoroughly examine your nasal passages and the rest of your head and neck area.
 This might include an exam of your throat, which can be done with small mirrors or with a fiber-optic scope – a thin, flexible, lighted tube that is passed down through the mouth or nose.